AndreaPi/docker-training-2019-public/README.md

  - to illustrate some common pitfalls when using Docker (e.g., naming images, setting proxies, hanging containers)
  - to perform inference with a ResNet-50 model, using Keras in a Jupyter notebook
  - to perform inference with a RetinaNet model, using Keras in a Jupyter notebook
- - (optional) to show how easy is to rerun the inference on a GPU-enabled environment, thanks to Docker
+ - (optional) to show how easy it is to rerun the inference on a GPU-enabled environment, thanks to Docker

 ### Examples